 Eberhard Arnold and Dietrich Bonhoeffer

 While studying in England in 1934, Eberhard Arnold’s son Hardy came in contact with the community of German émigrés living in London, including the German pastor Dietrich Bonhoeffer.
-He found that the German pastor had a keen interest in his experience with communal life at the Bruderhof and in Eberhard Arnold’s writings.Continue Reading
+He found that Bonhoeffer had a keen interest in his experience with communal life at the Bruderhof and in Eberhard Arnold’s writings.Continue Reading

 Eberhard Arnold and Judaism

-Eberhard Arnold sent his children to visit the local synagogue as part of their religious education and developed in them a deep respect for Judaism and its foundation, the Old Testament.
-A brief survey of the Bruderhof's interaction with the Jewish community in their area.
+Eberhard Arnold sent his children to visit the local synagogue as part of their religious education and developed in them a deep respect for Judaism and its foundation, the Hebrew Bible / Old Testament.
+The following offers a brief survey of the Bruderhof's interaction with the Jewish community in their area.

 Avoiding covert resistance on the one hand and complicity and compromise on the other, Eberhard Arnold guided his community in the face of Nazi threats.
 They continued to witness to the kingdom of God in Nazi Germany until their expulsion after his death.Continue Reading